Posts Tagged ‘CGSN’

 Taenzer, L.L., K. Chen, A.J.
 Plueddemann and G.G.
 Gawarkiewicz, (2025).
 Seasonal salinification of the US Northeast Continental Shelf cold cool driven by imbalance between cross-shelf fluxes and vertical mixing.
 J. Geophys.
 Res., accepted.

-Read MoreOOI Pioneer and Global Arrays Virtual Office Hours for Data Access and Support
+Read MoreOOI Pioneer and Global Arrays: March Virtual Office Hours

 The Ocean Observatories Initiative (OOI) Coastal Pioneer and Global Arrays Data Team at Woods Hole Oceanographic Institution is excited to introduce our virtual office hours, where we’ll be available to address any data related questions, assist with data access and navigating the data visualization and download system and offer general support.
 Hosted via Zoom, these sessions are open to all users; please register for Zoom link (using the form linked below).